ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

 The query was already proven to be reliable as I run it every day and I already customized the SQL script and Excel ODBC connection to the server so it runs automatically as soon as the file is opened and grabs all data transmitted on the evening of the previous business day. (i.e. The query captures the data for Friday when I run the script on Monday.
 It also captures the interface on Thursday or Friday when it was a long weekend that I didn’t run the report on Friday or Monday, respectively.)

-## Let’s get down to business
+### Let’s get down to business

 The list of tasks is already well defined, so I started to write down procedures on the VBA editor built in MS Excel.
 Please feel free to contact me for any suggestions.

-### Check if there is already a folder with the same name
+#### Check if there is already a folder with the same name

-I started to create a function to check if the folder with the name that I want to use already exists.
-The function takes whatever string that I put as a parameter and check if the same directory exists or not.
+I started to create a function to check if the folder with the name that I wanted to use already exists.
+The function takes whatever string that I put as a parameter and checks if the same directory exists or not.
 If there already is one, it will return True.

 ```
 Function FolderExists(ByVal Path As String) As Boolean